Sv443/BetterYTM/contributing.md

 ### Developing a plugin that interfaces with BetterYTM:
 BetterYTM has a built-in interface based on events that allows other userscripts to piggy-back off and benefit from the features of BetterYTM.
+If you want your plugin to be displayed in the readme and possibly inside the userscript itself, please contact me [(see my homepage)](https://sv443.net/)

-There are two ways to interact, static and dynamic:
+There are two ways to interact with BetterYTM, static and dynamic:
 - Static interaction is done through the global `BYTM` object, which is available on the `window` object.
   This is pretty much reserved for read-only properties that tell you more about how BetterYTM is currently being run.
   You can find all properties that are available and their types in the `declare global` block of [`src/types.ts`](src/types.ts)